Curriculum

 Miles PENNINGTON

-ITASIA 801 Academic Thesis Writing 2 A1 A2 David SLATER
+ITASIA 801 Dissertation Preparation and Writing 2 A1 A2 David SLATER

 * Students may take elective classes in any course of the Graduate School of Interdisciplinary Information Studies or department of the University of Tokyo.